kuhchung/kuhchung.github.io/pages/FAQ.md

 >> World Eater is *the* reason to get into gunning, if you haven't already tried it yet.

 Otherwise, just keep doing high level hunt quests and pray.
+Diablos is the 2nd best target.

 ## Loc Lac
 > I did my urgent, but I don't see the next rank of quests in Loc Lac!
 Why?